The Bowtie

 Bowtie Youth Council

 Throughout the community listening process, Clockshop partnered with local youth ambassadors to engage students and their families in envisioning the future of the Bowtie.
 A council of 10 residents ages 14-22 supported outreach efforts in the northeast Los Angeles communities that neighbor the Bowtie.
-After a year of community engagement around the Bowtie, the BYC presented their findings and a list of demands to California State Parks.
+After a year of community engagement around the Bowtie, the Bowtie Youth Council presented their findings and a list of demands to California State Parks.
 California State Parks responded with a list of commitments in response.

 History of the Bowtie